PRESERVING YOUR FAMILY TREASURES

 Session Two: Documents

 Paper things are everywhere.
 Newspapers, certificates, love letters, diaries, and more.
-Come to this session to learn how “image migration” and “acid-free” are related; hear some tips for organizing family archives; and get some suggestions for storage that may be surprising.
+On Tuesday, February 10, you will hear some tips for organizing family archives; and get some suggestions for storage that may be surprising.

 TUESDAY, FEBRUARY 24, 2015, 6-8PM